-In between cider adventures I am busy at my full time job as a faculty member in the Rutgers University Department of American Studies, where I am the Administrative Director of the New Jersey Folk Festival.
+In between cider adventures I am busy at my full time job as a faculty member in the Rutgers University Department of American Studies, where I am the Co-Director of the New Jersey Folk Festival.
 I teach courses in folklore, public humanities, and lead an intrepid team of students who manage the folk festival each year.

 I worked previously as the Folk Arts Coordinator at The ARTS Council of the Southern Finger Lakes.
 Though my work there spanned many other projects, I highlighted fruit heritage of the region through the Finger Lakes Fruit Heritage Project.